 The rest of the schedule consists of different minor subjects (1-3 hours each subject).
 Additionally, you will be required to attend a number of different collective activities such as lectures, concerts, workshops, study trips etc.

 You will not receive grades on anything you do here.
 You are obligated to attend classes, but what you gain is entirely up to your desire to learn.
-There are no exams, no strict curricula and no specified goals.
+There are no exams and no strict curricula.

 It creates a unique environment for learning and teaching, where direction, structure, and content will constantly develop according to your interests and abilities.
 However, you will receive a diploma at the end of the stay and you can always request a personal reference from any of our teachers.

 The school itself is modern and has some of the best facilities in the country.
-So when you are not in class you can go for a swim in the swimming bath, excercise in the fitness room, play badminton, football, hockey or any other game you like in the gym, relax in the students café or the movie theatre or maybe have a friendly game of pool or table football.
+So when you are not in class you can go for a swim in the swimming bath, excercise in the fitness room, play badminton, football, floorball or any other game you like in the gym, relax in the students café, the school cinema or maybe have a friendly game of pool or table football.

-You live together in pairs or you can choose a single bedroom (extra fee required).
-You share a bath and toilet with a maximum of three other students.
+You live together in pairs and you share a bath and toilet with a maximum of three other students.
 Food and accommodation are all covered by the course fee.

 The Danish Folk High School

 Studying at a Danish Folk High School is not merely about classes and competences.
 It is also very much about the experiencing the obligations involved in entering a community where everybody are required to contribute.
-You will be living together with 60 to 90 other students, and making this work is of course a challenge.
-But it is also invaluable training in living and navigating in society afterwards with consideration for both your own and others’ needs, whishes and demands.
+You will be living together with 80 to 115 other students, and making this work is of course a challenge.
+But it is also invaluable training in living and navigating in society afterwards with consideration for both your own and others’ needs, wishes and demands.

 According to the Danish Folk High Schools’ constitution, this social aspect has a very high priority and it is something we value highly and make great effort to guide and motivate.
 You are here as an individual, but you stay and live as a group.